G20 and G21 G Code: Metric and Imperial Unit Conversion CNC Programming

 Well, you could go through everything by hand and convert the units.
 That’d be a tedious task to do, but certainly doable.
 A more clever person could at least partially automate the process by using an Excel spreadsheet and some string formulas.
 The formulas would search out the coordinates, multiply them by an appropriate correction factor, and substitute them back in.
 Excel is a very handy tool for doing those kinds of things.

 There’s a better way though.
-G-Wizard Editor has a unit conversion facility and will automate just about everything for you.
+G-Wizard Editor (our nc viewer software) has a unit conversion facility and will automate just about everything for you.
 If you think about it, unit conversion is largely a matter of scaling the coordinates.
 GW Editor has a “Translate” revision that can do offsets, scaling, and rotation.
 Select it via the Tools Revise menu.
 When it comes up, pick the “Scale” tab:

 Select Tools Revision, the Translate revision, and then the Scale tab…

 There are two buttons, “in to mm” and “mm to in” that plug in the correct scaling factor.
 Pick the one you want, press “Apply”, and GWE will do the rest.
 After it has finished, make sure there is a G20 or G21 G Code (whichever is appropriate) at the top of the program so everyone (and every controller) knows what units are expected.

 While we’re on the subject of GW Editor, let’s talk briefly about it’s treatment of Metric and Imperial units, because it is pretty similar to many controls.
 GWE allows you to set units in two ways:

 1. Set them on the the first tab of the Setup screen: